-Coordinate Systems, Transformations, Loci and their Equations, the Straight Line, Circle, Parabola, Ellipse, Elementary Analytic Geometry of Three Dimensions.
+Analytic Geometry: Co-ordinate Systems, Transformations, Loci and their Equations, the Straight Line, Circle, Parabola, Ellipse, Hyperbola.
+Elementary Analytic Geometry of Three Dimensions.

-New Analytic Geometry by Smith, Gale and Neeley.
-Three hours a week, First term.
+Text: New Analytic Geometry by Smith, Gale and Neeley.

+Three hours a week.
+First term.

-Calculus: Study of Infinitesimals, Limits, Limiting Values Ratios, Differential Coefficient, Differentiation of Simple, Complex and Transcendental Functions.
+Differential Calculus: Study of Infinitesimals, Limits, Limiting Values of Ratios, Differential Coefficient, Differentiation of Simple, Complex and Transcendental Functions.
 Equations of Tangents and Normals.
 Lengths of Subtangents and Subnormals.
 Determination of Angles of Intersection of Curves.
 Problems on Rates, Maxima and Minima.

-Description and Integral Calculus by Granville, Smith and Longley.
+Text: Differential and Integral Calculus by Granville, Smith and Longley.